 So You Want to Be an IT Contractor

 Life as an IT contractor can be very rewarding – both financially and emotionally.
 You get to be your own boss, accept only the jobs you want, and work flexible hours.
 With each assignment comes the opportunity to learn new skills and gain exposure to different work environments and cultures.

 It isn’t for everyone, but the majority of those who do move away from permanent work into contracting never look back.
-We talked to MATRIX Recruiting Team Lead Brandon Merrill to get his viewpoint on some of the pros and cons of contracting.
+We talked to one of our MATRIX Recruiting Team Leads to get his viewpoint on some of the pros and cons of contracting.

 Q: Why move from permanent work to contracting?